kimsehwan96/kimsehwan96/README.md

 ## Collaborate

-If you want to collaborate any kind of project, please contact me with below email.
+If you want to collaborate any kind of project with me, please contact me with below email.

 sehwan.kim@ingkle.com